Mike Davis Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- In his one career matchup against the Bills, Davis finished with 13 rushing yards, 13.5 fewer yards than his over/under in Sunday's game.
+- Davis' 13 rushing yards in his only career matchup against the Bills are 13.5 fewer yards than his over/under in Sunday's game.

 - Davis did not have a touchdown run in that contest against the Bills.